 The studio offers a range printmaking courses, workshops and services to professional artists and the public.

 Mark Graver trained at Leeds Polytechnic UK (BA Fine Art) and Camberwell College of Arts London (MA Printmaking).
 Mark is a professional artist and qualified art teacher who exhibits in New Zealand and Internationally.
 His work is held in prestigious international collections such as the V&A Museum, London, the Ashmolean Musuem, Oxford, UK, Tasmanian Museum and Art Gallery, Hobart, Australia, the Art Gallery of Ballarat, Australia and collections in Mexico, China, Taiwan, Thailand, Portugal, Turkey and Bulgaria.

 Art at Wharepuke

-Art at Wharepuke-NZ Gallery is a purpose built gallery specialising in printmaking but also exhibits International quality works in other media
+Art at Wharepuke is a purpose built gallery specialising in printmaking but also exhibits established International artists in other media.